bioinfo-genyo/miRNA_pipe/README.md

 It combines a series of python scripts and calls to the linux shell for other tools such as fastqc, multiqc, bowtie and featureCounts.

+A conda environment file is provided for easy installation of all the required dependencies.

 For use with other library preparation kits, omit the trimming and umi removal steps and substitute them with alternative methods (cutadapt, UMItools...).